kravchenya/AWS_SAA-C01_vs_Azure_AZ-204/README.md

 ## Appreciation

-If you like this artikle, you can buy me a coffee: https://www.buymeacoffee.com/dkravchenko
+If you like this article, you can buy me a coffee: https://www.buymeacoffee.com/dkravchenko

 ### Notes: